-The Jesuit Archives & Research Center houses the collective memory of twelve past and current administrative provinces of the Society of Jesus in the United States.
-These twelve include the Buffalo, Central and Southern, Chicago, Chicago-Detroit, Detroit, Midwest, Missouri, New England, New Orleans, New York, Northeast, and Wisconsin Provinces.
+The Jesuit Archives & Research Center houses the collective memory of thirteen past and current administrative provinces of the Society of Jesus in the United States.
+These thirteen include the Buffalo, California, Central and Southern, Chicago, Chicago-Detroit, Detroit, Midwest, Missouri, New England, New Orleans, New York, Northeast, and Wisconsin Provinces.
 The archives also houses the records of the governing body of the Society of Jesus in the US, the Jesuit Conference of Canada and the United States.

 Mission of the Jesuit Archives & Research Center